-- 1. SMruntime
+- 1. FAStT SMruntime software

-- 2. SMclient
+- 2. FAStT SMclient software

 - Note: SMclient is dependent on SMruntime, which is a Java compiler for the SMclient and must be installed first.
-If you do not install SMruntime you will receive errors during the software install analysis phase.
+If you do not install SMruntime you receive errors during the software install analysis phase.